mrkwnzl/cyphersystem-compendium/README.md

 Cypher System material owned by Monte Cook Games is used in accordance with Cypher System Open License.

-Images present under the `icons/` directory are distributed under the CC BY 3.0 license.
+Images present under the `icons/` and `img/tokens` directory are distributed under the CC BY 3.0 license.

 The software component of this system is distributed under the MIT license.